TsvetelinaM/TelerikAcademyFinalProject/README.md

 Design and implement an SPA application by choice.

- - The home of services - a place where you can find what you need
+ - The home of accounting - a place where you can find what you need

 General Requirements